wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

-As of October 2025, [PyTorch](https://pytorch.org/get-started/locally/) publishes builds a total of seven variants for every release: a CPU-only variant, three CUDA variants with different minimal CUDA runtime versions and supported GPUs, a two ROCm variants and a Linux XPU variant.
+As of October 2025, [PyTorch](https://pytorch.org/get-started/locally/) publishes builds a total of seven variants for every release: a CPU-only variant, three CUDA variants with different minimal CUDA runtime versions and supported GPUs, two ROCm variants and a Linux XPU variant.

 This setup could be improved using two GPU plugins that query the installed runtime version and installed GPUs to filter out the wheels for which the runtime is unavailable, it is too old or the user's GPU is not supported, and order